 Legal file notes demonstrate the attorney/advocate strives to ensure that each client is provided adequate time between consultation and the time when any decision must be made to enhance the client's ability to provide direction and participate in the case.

-When a client cannot provide direction or consent, the attorney/advocate should assure that the client's legal rights are safeguarded and advanced, and that any intervention or service proposed by another is consistent with the client's rights.
+When a client cannot provide direction or consent, the attorney/advocate should ensure that the client's legal rights are safeguarded and advanced, and that any intervention or service proposed by another is consistent with the client's rights.

 The program has policies and procedures to guide representation where a decision or meaningful choice cannot be or is not expressed by a client, or where consent is not available or provided by a client.

-The policies/procedures address the criteria that will be used by the attorney/advocate to assure the intervention or service is consistent with the client's rights.
+The policies/procedures address the criteria that will be used by the attorney/advocate to ensure the intervention or service is consistent with the client's rights.

-Each client is regularly informed in a manner consistent with the client's preferred means of communication of the status of ongoing representation in his/her case.
-Attorneys and advocates have access to, and use as needed, interpreters and other experts and assistance to facilitate communication with their clients.
+Each client is regularly informed, in a manner consistent with the client's preferred means of communication, of the status of ongoing representation in their case.
+Attorneys and advocates have access to, and use as needed, interpreters, translators, and other experts, language lines, and alternative forms of communication to facilitate communication with their clients.

-The program assures attorney-client confidentiality.
+The P&A ensures attorney-client confidentiality.

-Attorneys and advocates have access to, and use as needed, adequate resources that have been budgeted to support their representation of their clients such as, but not limited to, supports for legal research, fact investigation and expert witnesses.
+Attorneys and advocates have access to, and use as needed, adequate resources that have been budgeted to support representation of their clients such as, but not limited to, supports for legal research, fact investigation, and expert witnesses.

-The program carries malpractice insurance adequate to cover legal representation provided to clients by the program.
+The P&A carries malpractice insurance adequate to cover legal representation the program provides to its clients.

-The attorney(s) who supervise the legal program assure that the program’s employees do not engage in the unauthorized practice of law.
+The attorney(s) who supervise the legal program ensure that the program’s employees do not engage in the unauthorized practice of law.

-When a program contracts with another entity to represent a client the program offers appropriate support and training, includes the program’s official policies by reference, requires compliance with these standards including that the entity carries adequate malpractice insurance, and monitors such compliance.
+When a P&A contracts with another entity to represent a client, the P&A: offers appropriate support, training, and oversight; includes the P&A’s official policies by reference; requires compliance with these Standards; ensures that the entity carries adequate malpractice insurance; and monitors such compliance.

-The P&A has a written client grievance policy and notifies clients of its policy at key points in the representation in accordance with its written policy and through a variety of formats.
+The P&A has a written client grievance policy and notifies clients of its policy at key points in the representation, in accordance with the policy and through a variety of formats.
+This information should be mentioned and made readily available to clients who make it clear that they are dissatisfied with services.
+A reasonable accommodation for filing a grievance should always be offered (e.g., if someone is not able to fill out the grievance form in a traditional way).

 Monitoring

-The following standards apply to all P&A monitoring activities, whether provided by the protection and advocacy system or an authorized subcontractor.
+The following standards apply to all P&A monitoring activities, whether provided by the Protection and Advocacy system or an authorized subcontractor.

-“Monitoring” includes activities in which a P&A evaluates compliance issues and quality of service by providers of services, supports and other assistance.
-Monitoring may take place in an institutional or community setting by: a) conducting face-to-face interviews with individuals with disabilities in those settings; b) conducting at least one face-to-face interview with a staff member in those settings; c) observing and evaluating the physical conditions of the setting; and d) accessing and reviewing records, where appropriate, in accordance with applicable federal and state laws.
+“Monitoring,” as described in federal law, is access to public and private facilities and community service providers for the purpose of (1) providing information and training on, and referral to programs that benefit people with disabilities; and providing information and training about individual rights and services available from the protection and advocacy network; (2) monitoring compliance regarding the rights and safety of people with disabilities; and (3) inspecting viewing, and photographing/ videotaping all areas of the facility that are used by, or accessible to residents/program participants.
+Monitoring is best accomplished in-person, but can be virtual when resources or conditions warrant.

-Scope.
-The P&A monitors different types of institutional and community settings.
+Scope: The P&A monitors locations where people with disabilities reside or receive services.
 The extent to which P&As conduct monitoring activities is based on a P&A’s annual priorities and resources.